anushri-sharma/Google-IT-Support-Certificate/Course 2 - The Bits and Bytes of Computer Networking/Module 1 - Introduction to Networking/README.md

 -----

-Bit: The smallest representation of data that a computer can understand
+**Bit:** The smallest representation of data that a computer can understand

-Border Gateway Protocol (BGP): A protocol by which routers share data with each other
+**Border Gateway Protocol (BGP):** A protocol by which routers share data with each other

-Broadcast: A type of Ethernet transmission, sent to every single device on a LAN
+**Broadcast:** A type of Ethernet transmission, sent to every single device on a LAN

-Broadcast address: A special destination used by an Ethernet broadcast composed by all Fs
+**Broadcast address:** A special destination used by an Ethernet broadcast composed by all Fs

-Cable categories: Groups of cables that are made with the same material.
+**Cable categories**: Groups of cables that are made with the same material.
 Most network cables used today can be split into two categories, copper and ber

-Cables: Insulated wires that connect dierent devices to each other allowing data to be transmied over them
+**Cables:** Insulated wires that connect dierent devices to each other allowing data to be transmied over them

-Carrier-Sense Multiple Access with Collision Detection (CSMA/CD): CSMA/CD is used to determine when the communications channels are clear and when the device is free to transmit data
+**Carrier-Sense Multiple Access with Collision Detection (CSMA/CD):** CSMA/CD is used to determine when the communications channels are clear and when the device is free to transmit data

-Client: A device that receives data from a server
+**Client:** A device that receives data from a server

-Collision domain: A network segment where only one device can communicate at a time
+**Collision domain:** A network segment where only one device can communicate at a time

-Computer networking: The full scope of how computers communicate with each other
+**Computer networking:** The full scope of how computers communicate with each other

-Copper cable categories : These categories have dierent physical characteristics like the number of twists in the pair of copper wires.
+**Copper cable categories:** These categories have dierent physical characteristics like the number of twists in the pair of copper wires.
 These are dened as names like category (or cat) 5, 5e, or 6, and how quickly data can be sent across them and how resistant they are to outside interference are all related to the way the twisted pairs inside are arranged

-Crosstalk: Crosstalk is when an electrical pulse on one wire is accidentally detected on another wire
+**Crosstalk:** Crosstalk is when an electrical pulse on one wire is accidentally detected on another wire

-Cyclical Redundancy Check (CRC): A mathematical transformation that uses polynomial division to create a number that represents a larger set of data.
+**Cyclical Redundancy Check (CRC):** A mathematical transformation that uses polynomial division to create a number that represents a larger set of data.
 It is an important concept for data integrity and is used all over computing, not just network transmissions

-Data packet: An all-encompassing term that represents any single set of binary data being sent across a network link
+**Data packet:** An all-encompassing term that represents any single set of binary data being sent across a network link

-Datalink layer: The layer in which the rst protocols are introduced.
+**Datalink layer:** The layer in which the rst protocols are introduced.
 This layer is responsible for dening a common way of interpreting signals, so network devices can communicate

-Destination MAC address: The hardware address of the intended recipient that immediately follows the start frame delimiter
+**Destination MAC address:** The hardware address of the intended recipient that immediately follows the start frame delimiter

-Duplex communication: A form of communication where information can ow in both directions across a cable
+**Duplex communication:** A form of communication where information can ow in both directions across a cable

-Ethernet: The protocol most widely used to send data across individual links
+**Ethernet:** The protocol most widely used to send data across individual links

-Ethernet frame: A highly structured collection of information presented in a specic order
+**Ethernet frame:** A highly structured collection of information presented in a specic order

 EtherType eld: It follows the Source MAC Address in a dataframe.
 It's 16 bits long and used to describe the protocol of the contents of the frame